plumier/plumier/docs/tutorials/basic-sql/09-Securing-Domain.md

 title: Securing Domain Models
 ---

+> **Info**
+> This is the ninth part of 10 steps tutorial on creating basic SQL restful API.
+Check navigation to navigate to other steps.

 This section will teach about securing domain model by applying `@authorize` decorator into the domain properties.

 ## Issue